SkylineCommunications/dataminer-docs/connector-help/connector_help/SEE Telecom eAcsys NMS_X ​TX DS.md

 ### Optical

-Thispage displays the optical measurements from the transmitter module with the following parameters:
+This page displays the optical measurements from the transmitter module with the following parameters:

 - **Laser Bias Current**
 - **TEC Current**